tiinajor/pilvi/w0 Prerequisities/04 HTML5 forms/README.md

 ![Example of an error message](img/error_html5.png).

 The browser tries to verify user's input.
 These error messages depend on the operating system's language and also browser's language.
 It you change your browser's language, you will see these messages in another language.
 But if you don't want to change the language, there is a way in HTML5 to do it.
-By using title attribute, we'll get a partial solution, but in order to do it totally, we need either Javascript or PHP, we'll learn about these later.
+By using title attribute, we'll get a partial solution, but in order to do it totally, we need either Javascript or PHP or NodeJS.

 ### Selectable lists